Actionable Book Summary: Linchpin: Are You Indispensable? by Seth Godin

 The Book In Three Or More Sentences:

 People, most of them, no longer dream about reaching the top of the corporate leader.
 They want freedom, flexibility, more opportunities, all things the standard 9 to 5 job doesn’t offer.
-Linchpin by Seth Godin ignites the entrepreneurial spirit and assists in setting the foundations for building something on our own.
-A book about you – your choices, your future, and your potential to make a huge difference in whatever field you choose.
+Linchpin by Seth Godin ignites the entrepreneurial spirit and can help you set the foundations for your own thing.
+A book about you – your choices, your future, and your potential to make a huge difference in the world.

 The Core Idea:

 Factories and institutions need workers.
 They pay well and they want you to fit in, to do your job and to restrain yourself from asking questions.
 But the world wants something different.
 The world needs Linchpins.
 Linchpin is the person who holds part of the operation together.
 Without him, everything falls apart.
 But worry not, you too can become a linchpin – an essential element of an organization – and this book will show you how.

 If you don’t quite like what appears when you type your name in Google, change it.